RezaAbiri2020/BCIDiscreteControl/README.md

 This module contains functions to control the flow of a typing environment that is overlaid on the traditional tasks.
 For example, character selections, word selections, keyboard displays, undo functionality, etc...
 These functions primarily act on the *Keyboard* struct in the *Params* struct.

 ### exo_control
 This module contains functions that support interfacing with and controling a custom planar exoskeleton device.
-These functions primarily act on the *Arduino* struct in the *Params* struct.
+These functions primarily act on the *Arduino* struct in the *Params* struct.truct.